Travel Safe is an integrated approach to sustainable road safety outcomes that covers Tauranga and the Western Bay of Plenty.

 Each workshop includes:

-- awareness session on sharing the road with heavy vehicles.
+- sharing the road with heavy vehicles and vulnerable road users.

 Adult Cycling Education